SonOfJ/MKS21X-FinalProject/README.md

 Jason: Tried to adjust blocks of code so that a map with a size that is not 50x50 can be printed.
 Worked on storing maps in text files in 2D arrays.
 1/18/19
 Jason: Finally made it so that maps can be stored in text files and read with a scanner.
+1/19/19
+Jason: Looked into and experiment with screen to stop terminal flickering.